mkieblesz/local-workspace/README.md

 ### Tasks for this repo

-* run dbs in docker and all else on host with sanity check
-* run dbs in docker and all else on host in proxy mode with sanity check
 * run all in docker with sanity check
-* run all in docker in proxy mode with sanity check
 * run process kill commands for services in scripts/config.sh
 * timing script which will parse timing_log and print info about last commands run
 * implement celery targets and add them to ultimate targets in main makefile